Language selection

 The robot has a human-like sense of touch!
 Its hands work like Swiss Army knives.
 Each hand has:

 The robot can carefully grip delicate equipment without causing damage.
 Although Dextre is strong enough to work with refrigerator-sized gear, it can also handle pieces as small as a toaster.
 In fact, Dextre's work can even be precise down to a few millimetres.
-During a mission to refuel a simulated satellite, the robotic handyman successfully manipulated small safety caps, cables and wires with minute precision—all while being controlled from Earth, hundreds of kilometres away.
+During a mission to refuel a simulated satellite, the robot successfully manipulated small safety caps, cables and wires with minute precision—all while being controlled from Earth, hundreds of kilometres away.

-Dextre, the ISS's robotic handyman
+Dextre, the ISS's versatile robot

 Servicing the ISS since - Text version